cramal1/nodejs-socialfeed-realtime/README.md

 - [Done] User can click share in the timeline, and share with a custom message on a separate page.
 - [Done] User can click reply in the timeline, and submit a reply on a separate page.
 - [Done] User can click compose anywhere, and submit a new post on a separate page.
+- [Done] The feed should update in realtime without a page refresh using socket.io
+- [Done] Posts should be cached to minimize social network API requests
+- [Done] Social network API requests should only load the posts since the lastest cached post

 ### Optional
+[Done] Link google plus account
+[Done] Fetch posts from google plus and display it in timeline screen.
 - [ ] User can click a post and view it on a separate page with controls to share, like, and reply.
 - [ ] User should be able to unshare their posts.
 - [ ] User should be able to delete their posts.